camunda/camunda-bpm-examples/process-engine-plugin/handling-jpa-variables/README.md

 ## How does it work?

-If you are impatient, just have a look at the [unit test][3].
+There is a [unit test][3] demonstrating an example usage of the JPA serializer.

-In this example, the process engine registers JPA serializer via the define process engine.
+In this example, the process engine registers the JPA serializer via the process engine configuration.
 The unit test triggers the process engine to deploy a BPMN Process Model.
 Two Customer JPA entities are persisted and passed as variables when starting a process instance.
-When the variables are retrieved from the process engine the JPA serializers ensures to fetch the entities from the JPA.
+When the variables are retrieved from the process engine, the JPA serializer ensures to fetch the entities from the JPA.

 ## How to use it?

 1. Checkout the project with Git
-2. Import the project into your IDE
-3. Inspect the sources and run the unit test in your IDE or with Maven: `mvn clean verify`
+2. Inspect the sources and run the unit test in your IDE or with Maven: `mvn clean verify`
-4. You should expect that all test cases pass.
+3. All test cases should pass.